Saturday, 28 May 2022

 Xavier looks very smart entering Ramsgate

-Nearly 12 months after buying the boat, it had been stripped down, painted, essential work carried out and the engine had proved to be capable.
-But could we relax? could we hell!!
-Of course not, nothing is ever easy when you buy an old boat.
+Nearly 12 months after buying the boat, it had been stripped down, painted, essential work carried out and the engine has proved to be capable od a channel crossing.
 Alan moored the boat in Ramsgate overnight, so far so good, but when he and the crew tried to depart the next day, he realised he was dragging a spud pole along the bottom.
 No one knew how it had dropped or how to raise it and there appeared to be no hydrolic oil in the the place where hydrolic oil should be.
 Checking and overhauling the spud poles was the very last thing on the list of jobs that the boatyard said that they had completed.
-I was not in the least surprised to find that they did not work.
 But it was a gloomy time to know that 3 paid crew were ready and waiting to move and the was a great big metal tube that was lodged in the seabed!

 Our mooring still awaits us, an empty space in front of this other large barge.